 The Final Word

 From its classic RPG influenced mechanics to its beautiful 2D hand-drawn animations and 3D backgrounds, the game seems to have nailed the style and feel it’s aiming for.
-It’ll be interesting to see how Lab Zero’s foray into action RPGs is received when the game drops later this year.
+It’ll be interesting to see how Lab Zero’s foray into action-RPGs is received when Indivisible launches later this October.